MicrosoftDocs/Viva/Viva/insights/Use/shared-focus-plan.md

 # Shared focus plan

+_**Note**: Shared focus plan is currently only available as a preview._

-You can join an individual focus plan through [Protect time](viva-insights-protect-time.md) in the Microsoft Viva Insights app in Microsoft Teams.
-A focus plan helps you automatically block focus time for top-priority work for up to four hours every day.
-However, you can also start a shared focus plan with your team or co-workers to encourage good productivity habits.
+A focus plan helps you automatically block uninterrupted time for top-priority work for up to four hours every day.
+As an individual, you can schedule a personal focus plan through [Protect time](../personal/teams/viva-insights-protect-time.md) in the Microsoft Viva Insights app in Microsoft Teams.

-An enrolled manager can also invite their team to book daily, uninterrupted focus time to get their work done.
-This shared focus plan helps the team build a shared productivity habit.
+As an enrolled team lead or manager, you can also start a shared focus plan with your team or co-workers to encourage good productivity habits.
+With this option, you can invite your team to book daily, uninterrupted time to get their work done.
+This shared plan also helps your team build a shared productivity habit.

 ## Start a shared focus plan